Revolutions Against the Church

 "Likewise as it came to pass in the days of Lot... in the day that Lot went out from Sodom, it rained fire and brimstone from heaven, and destroyed them all." - Luke 17:28-29

 The days of Lot remain a warning because Our Lord Himself chose them as a figure of judgment.
-He did not invoke Sodom merely as an ancient curiosity or as a symbol drained of concrete moral content.
+He did not invoke Sodom as an ancient curiosity or as a symbol emptied of concrete moral content.
 He invoked it as a pattern: ordinary life proceeding under divine patience while corruption ripens toward chastisement.
 Men ate, drank, bought, sold, planted, and built.
 Yet within the city a grave disorder had become culturally embedded, publicly defended, and spiritually ruinous.
 Then judgment came.1

-This chapter therefore concerns more than a single category of sin considered in abstraction.
+This therefore concerns more than a single category of sin considered in abstraction.
 It concerns the inversion of natural order as a sign of social decay and divine warning.
 It concerns the moment when grave impurity ceases to be merely private and becomes civic, political, and symbolic.
 It concerns cities that not only tolerate corruption, but identify with it.
-In such cases the evil becomes larger than the sum of private acts.
+In such cases evil becomes larger than the sum of private acts.
 It becomes a public catechism.

 The Church distinguishes carefully between acts and persons.
 Every person retains human dignity and remains capable of repentance, grace, and salvation.
 But precisely because persons matter, grave disorders in the moral order cannot be sentimentalized.
 What destroys souls and societies must be named truthfully.